 - Increased share of government procurement from MSMEs through government e-marketplace (GeM) to 25 percent, including three percent from MSMEs run by women.

 - A scheme to avail business loans of up to Rs.
 1 crore within 59 minutes, to enable easy access to credit for MSMEs.

-- GST composition scheme for small service providers- A composition scheme shall be introduced for supplier of services having a turnover of up to Rs 50 lakh.
-The service providers opting for composition scheme can pay tax at a rate of 6 per cent (CGST 3 per cent + SGST 3 per cent) on their turnover and would not be eligible to avail any input tax.
+- GST composition scheme for small service providers- A composition scheme shall be introduced for suppliers of services having a turnover of up to Rs 50 lakh.
+The service providers opting for a composition scheme can pay tax at a rate of 6 percent (CGST 3 percent + SGST 3 percent) on their turnover and would not be eligible to avail any input tax.
 The said scheme shall be applicable across all service providers.
 The service providers covered under the Composition Scheme shall be required to file 1 annual return and make quarterly payment of GST.